Improved Search-to-Decision Reduction for Random Local Functions: Introduction

 \begin{theorem}[{\cite[Theorem 1.4]{App12}}] Fix any sensitive $d$-ary predicate $P$.
 Suppose there exists an efficient algorithm with distinguishing advantage $\eps$ for the decision problem for random local functions defined by $P$ with $m$ outputs and $n$ inputs.
 Then there is an efficient algorithm with success probability $\Omega(\eps)$ for the search problem for random local functions defined by $P$ with $O(m^3/\eps^2)$ outputs and $n$ inputs. \end{theorem}

 They extend the above result to accommodate noisy predicates $P$, incurring an additional $\log n$ factor in the output length required by the search algorithm~\cite[Theorem 4.5]{App12}.
+The proof uses a distinguisher to derive a ``next-bit predictor'' that can predict an output bit given all previous output bits.
+It is then subsequently used to solve the search problem.

-They also show that if some output bit of a random local function is predictable with constant advantage given all previous output bits, then the function can be inverted with constant probability as well; this holds without any blowup in output length and without requiring the predicate to be sensitive, but falls short of leading to pseudo-randomness or a reduction to the decision problem.
+They also show that if the next-bit predictor gives a constant advantage, then the function can be inverted with constant probability; this holds without any blowup in output length and without requiring the predicate to be sensitive, but falls short of leading to pseudo-randomness or a reduction to the decision problem.

 There have since been a few notable improvements to the above search-to-decision reduction in the special case of $P$ being the noisy XOR predicate.
-Assuming the existence of a decision algorithm for $m$ outputs and $n$ inputs with $\eps$ distinguishing advantage for the noisy $d$-ary XOR predicate $P$ with noise parameter $\eta$, \begin{itemize}[itemsep=0pt] \item \cite{BSV19} showed that there exists an algorithm for the search problem with $O(m(m/\eps)^{2/d})$ outputs, maintaining the same locality constant $d$, but succeeding only with small probability $\exponential (-\tilde{O}(m/\eps)^{6/d})$. \item \cite{BRT25} showed that there exists an algorithm for the search problem with $O(nm + n/\eta^2\eps^{2(d-2)})$ outputs and $n$ inputs for the noisy $(d+1)$-ary XOR predicate.
-They further generalise their result to any sensitive predicate, though again the predicates in the decision and search problems are slightly different. \end{itemize}
+Assuming the existence of a decision algorithm for $m$ outputs and $n$ inputs with $\eps$ distinguishing advantage for the noisy $d$-ary XOR predicate $P$ with noise parameter $\eta$, \begin{itemize}[itemsep=0pt] \item \cite{BSV19} showed that there exists an algorithm for the search problem with $O(m(m/\eps)^{2/d})$ outputs, maintaining the same locality constant $d$, but succeeding only with small probability $\exponential (-\tilde{O}(m/\eps)^{6/d})$.
+Their approach relies on a new approximate local list-decoding algorithm for the $d$-XOR code at large distances. \item \cite{BRT25} showed that there exists an algorithm for the search problem with $O(nm + n/\eta^2\eps^{2(d-2)})$ outputs and $n$ inputs for the noisy $(d+1)$-ary XOR predicate.
+They further generalise their result to any sensitive predicate, though again the predicates in the decision and search problems are slightly different.
+The main approach is a transformation that removes a sensitive variable from the predicate, creating a distributional shift.
+This shift then allows the construction of a predictor that solves the search problem. \end{itemize}